infrasonar/toolkit/README.md

 ## UniFi devices

 Generate YAML (or JSON) with UniFi devices which are found on a UniFi Controller asset(s) but wherefore no asset with the `unifidevice` or `unifidevicesvc` collector is found.
 This YAML can then be used to install the UniFi Device collector with a single command.
+The default is to use the `unificontroller`.
+For using the _service_ variant, use the `-c unificontrollersvc` argument.

 Example:  _(in the example below, 123 is a container Id)_